 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

-to fluvoxamine, your doctor may suggest avoiding alcohol while you are being treated
+You should avoid alcohol while you are being treated with fluvoxamine.

 You should minimise your intake of caffeine-containing beverages (e.g. coffee, tea)

 Older people may become confused when taking this medicine.
 Special care may be needed.